awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    Output:

-   You'll see several lines of output as the cluster and worker nodes are created\.
+   You'll see several lines of output as the cluster and nodes are created\.
 The last line of output is similar to the following example line\.

    ```
    [✓]  EKS cluster "prod" in "us-west-2" region is ready
    ```

 **Note**
-If worker nodes fail to join the cluster, see [Worker nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+If nodes fail to join the cluster, see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.

 ------
-#### [ Cluster with Linux and Windows workloads ]
+#### [ Self\-managed nodes – Windows ]

    Familiarize yourself with the Windows support [considerations](windows-support.md#considerations), which include supported values for `instanceType` in the example text below\.
 Replace the example *values* with your own values\.

    We recommend that you deploy version *1\.17*\.
 If you must deploy an earlier version, then you can only replace it with version `1.16` or `1.15`\.
 If you change *1\.17*, then read the important [Amazon EKS release notes](kubernetes-versions.md) for the version and install the corresponding version of [`kubectl`](install-kubectl.md)\.

+**Important**
+Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
+For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.

    Save the text below to a file named `cluster-spec.yaml`\.
-The configuration file is used to create a cluster with a managed Linux worker node group and a Windows self\-managed worker node group\.
-Even if you only want to run Windows workloads in your cluster, all Amazon EKS clusters must contain at least one Linux worker node\.
-We recommend that you create at least two worker nodes in each node group for availability purposes\.
+The configuration file is used to create a cluster with a self\-managed Windows node group and a managed Linux node group\.
+Even if you only want to run Windows applications in your cluster, all Amazon EKS clusters must contain at least one Linux node, though we recommend that you create at least two Linux nodes for availability purposes\.

    ```
    ---